sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

  construction of engines, provided that the materials are sufficient to ensure the safety of the engine.
 For safety, the following materials have special
  requirements:
- Revision date, 21 August, 2006
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 6

-* * * * *

 a.
 Turnbuckles and eye bolts.
 When used in or attached to the source of power for an engine, these items shall be rated to withstand 150% of the forces